apigee/devrel/tools/hybrid-quickstart/hybrid13/README.md

 ## Override Default Config (if desired)

-If the following environment variables are set by default.
+The following environment variables are set by default.
 Export them to override the default values if neeed.

 ```bash